neyaznafiz/The-Developer/README.md

 - In blog page here some information about Authenticatin and Firebase.
 - In about page there is some information about this developer.
 - You can get web services from here.
 If you need anythying you can contact the developer.
+- Here is no hamburger menu, that's why the navbar is little bit wired.
+It will be added soon.

 ## Technology used in this website.
 - React